Louis, Grand Condé: Early life

 Born in Paris as the son of Henri II de Bourbon, Prince of Condé and Charlotte Marguerite de Montmorency, he was immediately endowed with the title of Duke of Enghien.
-His father was a first cousin-once-removed of Henry IV, the King of France, and his mother was an heiress of one of France's leading ducal families.
+His father was a first cousin-once-removed of Henri IV, the King of France, and his mother was an heiress of one of France's leading ducal families.

 His father saw to it that he received a thorough education, studying history, law, and mathematics during six years at the Jesuits' school at Bourges.
 After that, he entered the Royal Academy at Paris.
 At seventeen, in the absence of his father, he governed Burgundy.